 The primary purpose of data consolidation is to break down information silos and to make data more accessible.
 As the volume of data increases, the number of different storage locations and repositories grows.
 If these storage locations are disconnected, accessing and analyzing data becomes more difficult.

-One survey reveals that 48 percent of respondents regularly find it difficult to locate the correct information because of multiple systems and storage locations.
+One survey by M-Files reveals that 48 percent of respondents regularly find it difficult to locate the correct information because of multiple systems and storage locations.
 The same survey shows that 85 percent would feel their job was easier if they could quickly find and access data and information without worrying about where it was stored.

 Data consolidation, then, is the process of putting all relevant company data in one integrated place, in a single data store.
 This process enables users to access and analyze data from various sources quickly and reduces inefficiencies and costs related to data duplication, managing multiple databases, and the like.